Please carefully read all instructions before beginning your application.

 The required non-refundable $85 application fee, plus credit card processing fee.

 *Fee waivers are available for applicants in need.
 Please find details here.

 3. Video Clip

-If you are not the only dancer in the video, please clearly identify yourself.
+If you are not the only dancer in a performance or class video, please clearly identify yourself.